strimzi/strimzi-kafka-oauth/README.md

 Alternatively, if you've created a long lived access token for Kafka brokers, you can just specify the access token:

     export OAUTH_ACCESS_TOKEN=<YOUR_ACCESS_TOKEN_FOR_KAFKA_BROKERS>

-    # Specify valid Issuer URI
-    # Only access tokens issued by this issuer will be accepted
-    export OAUTH_VALID_ISSUER_URI=https://auth-server

 If your authorization server issues JWT access tokens, and provides a JWKS certificates endpoint, you can configure fast local token validation: